DataDog/stratus-red-team/docs/user-guide/getting-started.md

 - Using static credentials in `~/.aws/config`, and setting your desired AWS profile using `export AWS_PROFILE=my-profile`

-Before running an AWS attack technique, Stratus will attempt to call `sts:GetCallerIdentity` and raise an error if this fails.

 *[TTP]: Tactics, techniques and procedures